Do Something for You.

 Yesterday morning I had tentative plans to get a run in on the treadmill, but when I started my walk warmup, my hip was hurting and I decided not to press my luck with the race coming up on Saturday.
 So, I hopped off the treadmill and headed upstairs to my yoga mat.
 I haven’t done yoga in a very long time and I know I say this every time but whenever I get a yoga session in again, I always remember how much I love it.

 I chose a yoga/pilates OnDemand.
 It was about a half hour and was pretty fast-moving.
 Afterwards I felt so refreshed, energized, and stretched out.
 My body must have been telling me I needed that yoga.
-Now, don’t forget that feeeling! :smile:
+Now, don’t forget that feeeling! 🙂

 For breakfast I pulled out a gluten-free pumpkin waffle from the freezer.
 I made a big batch of these last month and froze a few of them for a later time and I’m so glad I did!